How to get tickets in final Glastonbury resale this week

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Glastonbury 2023 resale: How to get tickets as festival announces change to payment process
+Glastonbury 2023 resale: How to get last remaining tickets today and later this week

-Glastonbury is returning to Worthy Farm this June, and your last chance to get your hands on tickets fast approaching.
+Glastonbury is returning to Worthy Farm this June, and your last chances to get your hands on tickets having arrived.

 In its 51st year, Glastonbury 2023 will take place between Wednesday 21 to Sunday 25 June.